srsran/srsRAN_Project_docs/docs/source/user_manuals/source/running.rst

    sudo gnb -c gnb_rf_b200_tdd_n78_10mhz.yml

-| Run the gNB with sudo to ensure threads are configured with the correct priority.
+Run the gNB with ``sudo`` to ensure threads are configured with the correct priority.

-| Run the gNB with an explicit configuration file.
-See the :ref:`configuration reference <manual_config_ref>` for more details.
-| Example configuration files can be found in the ``configs/`` folder in the srsRAN Project codebase.
+Example configuration files can be found in the ``configs/`` folder in the srsRAN Project codebase.
+For more information on the configuration files and the available parameters see the :ref:`configuration reference <manual_config_ref>`.

 When running, the gNB should generate the following console output: